Conservation Corps Member Positions

 There are a variety of different types of crews to choose from within the seasonal Conservation Program, each with its own schedule and type of experience.
 Please contact us for more information or follow the links below to learn more.

-AmeriCorps - Serve for longer in multiple states (6 months)
+AmeriCorps Crew - Serve for longer in multiple states (6 months)

-Leadership Development - Live and work outside with a strong focus on leadership training (7-week)
+Leadership Development Crew - Live and work outside with a strong focus on leadership training (7-week)

 After reviewing applications, the VYCC selects potential candidates for a phone interview.

 Application Deadline: Apply early to have the best chance of being hired for a crew.
-We have started interviewing already so don't delay!
+Applicants are accepted on a rolling basis so don't delay!